You are here:Home//Key messages//River management

 Evidence

-The lack of appropriate monitoring schemes is obvious (low uncertainty).
+The lack of appropriate monitoring schemes is obvious.
 A review of 160 restoration studies revealed two major shortcomings (Feld et al. 2011): First, restoration monitoring is often poorly designed and hence inappropriate to reliably assign any detected change (or non-change) to restoration.
-And second, the status before restoration is rarely being monitored, while the monitoring duration is limited to 3–4 years: Thus, long-term effects (>7–10 years) of restoration remain unknown for the majority of studies (Feld et al. 2011).
+And second, the status before restoration is rarely being monitored, while the monitoring duration is limited to 3-4 years: Thus, long-term effects (>7-10 years) of restoration remain unknown for the majority of studies (Feld et al. 2011).

 Implication

 River Basin Management involves huge efforts for and investments in restoration and mitigation measures in the future, presumably for the next couple of decades.
-As these investments in the environment compete with other society’s demands, it is necessary that any bit of these investments is being spent efficiently.
-However, the ongoing lack of appropriate restoration monitoring schemes hinders the detection of effects.
-Consequently, practitioners do not know whether a specific measure is going to support ecological recovery.
+As these investments in the environment compete with other society's demands, it is necessary that any bit of these investments is being spent efficiently.

 Further reading